noorfatimah-iqbalhusain/Wiztaqnia/README.md

 If you are a hobbyist, engineer, or someone interested in understanding how things work, I am glad you are here!

 ## 📚 Explore
-- 🛠️ **DIY Electronic Projects**: Hands-on circuits, schematics, and real-world builds.
+- 🛠️ **Homebrew Electronics**: Hands-on circuits, schematics, and real-world builds.
-- 💻 **Programming**: Code snippets and tutorials.
+- 💻 **Heartfelt Coding**: Code snippets and tutorials.
 - 🎨 **Custom Fritzing Parts**: Reusable, open-source component libraries for circuit design.

 ## 📝 Attribution Rules